DomDevs2000/React-NextJS-Personal-Website/posts/how-to-add-a-searchbar.md

 ---
-title: 'How To Add Search'
+title: 'How To Create A Search Bar'
 date: 'October 18, 2022'
 description: 'A short and sweet tutorial on how to create and implement a search bar in React'
 cover_image: '/images/posts/search-bar.jpg'